-Changes are not made until after the first week of classes.
-Individual student non-academic accommodations are not a factor in the decision process (e.g. friend in another class, etc.
+Changes are not made until after the mid-term.
+Individual student non-academic accommodations are not a factor in the decision process (e.g. friend in another class, etc.)

-New Students level change
+New Student level change

-During the initial level placement process, the student can challenge the results of the placement All additional information presented by the student should be considered for adjusting the level placement Once a level has been agreed upon, students are not permitted to challenge that academic year level placement any further Some class change requests may be denied due to student assessed skills or class size
+During the initial level placement process, the student can challenge the results of the placement.

+All additional information presented by the student should be considered for adjusting the level placement.

+Once a level has been agreed upon, students are not permitted to challenge that academic year level placement any further.

 If a level change is approved, students will receive a new class schedule and they may exchange their current books for their new level books.
-Books will only be exchanged if they are in "like new" condition; otherwise students will be required to purchase new books at their own expense.
+Books will only be exchanged if they are in "unpacked" condition; otherwise, students will be required to purchase new books at their own expense.